Mists of Kel Doran

 Original Artist unknown...Concept Art for Assassin's Creed IV: Black Flag

-Chapter VI - Black Water
+Chapter VII - Black Water

 Approximate read time ~ 8 minutes

-As Taryn reminisced, a slow murmur crept from the front of the Promenade.
+A slow murmur crept from the front of the Promenade.
 At first, it was like a small ripple in a large pond.
 In time, the echoes of concern grew to panic as passengers inched their way toward the back of the ship.
 Soon, grown men pushed and shoved their way through to escape whatever loomed ahead.
 Women, children, rich, poor…all were fair game as it became survival of the fittest aboard the once joyful deck.

 In the excitement, Taryn heard a muffled scream.
 He looked down and saw three small children pressed against the back rail as the ship’s complement backed up.
 Helpless and pinned, he knew what would happen if the passengers did not come to their senses.
 The children cried, but their bodies were trapped against the wooden frame, the air escaping before anyone could heed their call.